Get added to our email blast for free. Just click on the link below and send the email it prompts you to send and you are all set.

-If your organization would be interested in sponsoring a training class or hosting our past presidents luncheon please contact John Burrows for details.
+If your organization would be interested in sponsoring a training class or hosting our past presidents luncheon please contact us for details.

 Please go to our Vendor Registration page to register as a vendor.

-For 2018 our monthly meeting time and date will be the first Friday of every month at 1:00pm.
-If this falls on a holiday or other conflict it may be rescheduled as necessary.
+If a meeting falls on a holiday or other conflict it may be rescheduled as necessary.
 Location may vary as necessary.